 From 2006/07 to 2011/12, large reductions in hazardous drinking were noted in adolescents (15-17 year olds) and young adults (18-24 year olds).
 Both groups maintained their lower levels of hazardous drinking.
 By 2015/16 the prevalence of hazardous drinking was significantly lower when compared to 2006/07.

-In the he past four comparable surveys between 2015/16 and 2019/20, there were no significant changes in hazardous drinking in both age-groups, but the prevalence remain unacceptably high.
-In 2019/20, there was a significant increase in hazardous drinking among 15-17 year olds (from 6.3% in 208/19 to 11.6% in 2019/20).
-There need further surveys to determine if this is a real trend or random fluctuation.
+In the past six comparable surveys between 2015/16 and 2020/21, there were no significant changes in hazardous drinking in both age-groups, but the prevalence remain unacceptably high.
+In 2019/20, there was a significant increase in hazardous drinking among 15-17 year olds (from 6.3% in 208/19 to 11.6% in 2019/20), but this was only a one-off change.
+In 2021/21, the prevalence of hazardous drinking among 15-17 year olds was 10.2% but this was not a significant decrease from 2019/20.
+As such, there need further surveys to determine if this is a real trend or random fluctuation.

 Click this button for more information on TRENDS IN ADOLESCENT DRINKING.